Imagery-Based Cognitive Therapy for Bipolar Disorder and Mood Instability

 print + e-book pre-order Price:

-A Paperback Original + e-Book (PDF) ?
+A Paperback Original + e-Book (ePub and PDF) ?

 People with bipolar disorder are particularly vulnerable to anxiety and intrusive mental imagery, which can contribute to mood swings and a heightened risk for relapse.
 This book presents a novel brief treatment that focuses on working with mental images to reduce distress and enhance mood stability.
-Grounded in cognitive-behavioral therapy, the book provides therapists with tested techniques for formulating individualized treatment targets, using metacognitive strategies to reduce the power of images, rescripting problematic images, and building adaptive positive images.
+Grounded in cognitive-behavioral therapy (CBT), the book provides therapists with tested techniques for formulating individualized treatment targets, using metacognitive strategies to reduce the power of images, rescripting problematic images, and building adaptive positive images.
 User-friendly instructions for assessment and intervention include case examples, sample scripts, and troubleshooting tips.
 In a large-size format for easy photocopying, the book includes 19 reproducible handouts and session agendas.
 Purchasers get access to a Web page where they can download and print the reproducible materials.

 “Bipolar disorder has long been thought to be impervious to psychosocial interventions, and imagery has received scant attention as a focal point for treatment.
 This is about to change with the publication of this manual.
 The authors have built on absolutely superb basic psychopathology research to show how imagery serves as an 'emotional amplifier' to produce crippling affective states and out-of-control behavior—and how step-by-step remapping of imaginal processes can reverse the process.
 Presenting a whole new approach to treatment of bipolar disorder, this book is destined to become a classic.
 It is an invaluable addition to the clinical armamentaria of students entering the field and experienced practitioners alike.”—Steven D. Hollon, PhD, Gertrude Conaway Vanderbilt Professor of Psychology, Vanderbilt University